olemalik/Academy/README.md

 - **Presentation Layer**: ASP.NET Web Forms for the user interface.
 - **Application Layer**: Manages business logic and use cases.
+- **Core Layer**: To ensure that your Core Layer is robust, clean, and well-aligned with Clean Architecture principles
 - **Domain Layer**: Defines core entities and business rules.
 - **Infrastructure Layer**: Handles data access, including SQLite configuration.